Founders

 ML Koser got the unique opportunity of performing on a number of occasions before Indian and foreign dignitaries.
 His performances were witnessed amongst others by the Late Dr. Rajendra Prasad, Late Dr. Radha Krishanan, Late Pandit Jawahar Lal Nehru, former President, Vice-President and Prime Minister of India, respectively, and by many Governors and Chief Ministers of the different Indian states.
 Koser was presented the President’s Award twice for presenting most inspiring programmes draped in refreshing creativity with perfect professional competence revealing novel shades of the art of classical dancing.

-Koser is well-known in the cultural and journalistic fields throughout India and abroad.
+Apart from performing in almost all the states of India before various parliamentary delegates, ambassadors and foreign dignitaries.
+Ml Koser is also a well-known in the cultural and journalistic fields throughout India and abroad.
 He is a noted art critic as well as a well-known commentator on political affairs.
 He has been writing for a number of leading newspapers such as The Kashmir Times, Dainik Kashmir Times, Urdu Daily Taskeen, Punjab Kesari, Sambad Pratidin, Daily Desh Darpan, and The Frontier Sun.

+With his many achievements and activities in the diverse fields of art and culture, ML Koser has secured for him a place of eminence in the galaxy of world’s foremost exponents, originators, organizers and propagators of dance, music and other fine arts.
 It has been conceded that his achievements in the myriad field of performing art have secured for him a lofty place in the galaxy of world’s foremost exponents, originators, organizers and true propagators of the musical arts.
 He has left behind a rich legacy and his demise created a vacuum that can never be filled.
-His departure on the world theatre day (March 27, 2008) reiterates the fact that his life was meant for art.

 DR. SHOBHA KOSER

-Kathak Exponent par-excellence
+Senior Kathak Guru and Exponent par-excellence

 SNA AWARDEE